 We would like to thank everyone who has worked on the Rust language for creating an amazing language worth writing a book about.
 We’re grateful to everyone in the Rust community for being welcoming and creating an environment worth welcoming more folks into.

 We’re especially thankful for everyone who read early versions of this book online and provided feedback, bug reports, and pull requests.
-Special thanks to Eduard-Mihai Burtescu, Alex Crichton, and JT for providing technical review and Karen Rustad Tölva for the cover art.
+Special thanks to Eduard-Mihai Burtescu, Alex Crichton, and JT for providing technical review, and to Karen Rustad Tölva for the cover art.
 Thank you to our team at No Starch, including Bill Pollock, Liz Chadwick, and Janelle Ludowise, for improving this book and bringing it to print.

 Carol is grateful for the opportunity to work on this book.
-She thanks her family for their constant love and support, especially her husband Jake Goulding and her daughter Vivian.
+She thanks her family for their constant love and support, especially her husband, Jake Goulding, and her daughter, Vivian.

 Preface

-This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with edition="2021" in Cargo.toml of all projects to use Rust 2021 Edition idioms.
-See “Installation” on page 1 for instructions on installing or updating Rust, and see Appendix E for information on editions.
+This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with edition="2021" in Cargo.toml of all projects to configure them to use Rust 2021 edition idioms.
+See “Installation” on page XX for instructions on installing or updating Rust, and see Appendix E for information on editions.

-The 2021 Edition of the Rust language includes a number of improvements that make Rust more ergonomic and correct some inconsistencies.
-This rendition of the book has a number of improvements to address feedback:
+The 2021 edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
+On top of a general update to reflect these improvements, this rendition of the book has a number of improvements to address specific feedback:

 Chapter 7 contains a new quick reference section on organizing your code into multiple files with modules.

-Chapter 13 has new and improved closure examples that more clearly illustrate captures, the `move` keyword, and the `Fn` traits.
+Chapter 13 has new and improved closure examples that more clearly illustrate captures, the move keyword, and the Fn traits.

 We fixed a number of small errors and imprecise wording throughout the book.
 Thank you to the readers who reported them!

+.
 Note that any code from earlier renditions of this book that compiled will continue to compile with the relevant edition in the project’s Cargo.toml, even as you update the Rust compiler version you’re using.
-That’s Rust’s backward compatibility guarantees at work!
+That’s Rust’s backward-compatibility guarantees at work!. .

 Introduction